Slow-cooked, falling-off-the-bone tender goat stew in a Jamaican curry with allspice.

 - 5 Yukon gold potatoes, peeled and cut into 1-inch chunks

-2 Cut the meat into large chunks, maybe 2-3 inches across.
+2 Cut and salt the goat meat: Cut the meat into large chunks, maybe 2-3 inches across.
 If you have bones, you can use them, too.
 Salt everything well and set aside to come to room temperature for about 30 minutes.

-3 Heat the oil in a large pot over medium-high heat.
+3 Heat the curry powder in oil: Heat the oil in a large pot over medium-high heat.
 Mix in 2 tablespoons of the curry powder and heat until fragrant.

-4 Pat the meat dry and brown well in the curried oil.
+4 Brown meat in curried oil: Pat the meat dry and brown well in the curried oil.
 Do this in batches and don’t overcrowd the pot.
 It will take a while to do this, maybe 30 minutes or so.
 Set the browned meat aside in a bowl.
 (When all the meat is browned, if you have bones, add them and brown them, too.)

-5 Add the onions and habanero to the pot and sauté, stirring from time to time, until the onions just start to brown, about 5 minutes.
+5 Cook onions, habanero, ginger, garlic: Add the onions and habanero to the pot and sauté, stirring from time to time, until the onions just start to brown, about 5 minutes.
 Sprinkle some salt over them as they cook.
 Add the ginger and garlic, mix well and sauté for another 1-2 minutes.

 The stew is better the day after, or even several days after, the day you make it.